cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 ### <a name="game-state-reacts">Game State Reacts</a>

-The simplest type of transaction is one where the buyer simply sends a game move indicating their desired purchase and transfers CHI to a pre-determined address of the seller.
+The simplest type of transaction is one where the buyer simply sends a game move indicating their desired purchase and transfers XCRC to a pre-determined address of the seller.
 The game rules can then be defined in such a way that they [react properly to such payments](games.md#currency).

-For instance, the game rules could define that anyone sending `x` CHI to the game developer's address `Cabc` gets `x` pieces of gold in the game.
+For instance, the game rules could define that anyone sending `x` XCRC to the game developer's address `Cabc` gets `x` pieces of gold in the game.
-Then it is guaranteed for a buyer that they will get their gold pieces as long as they send CHI.
+Then it is guaranteed for a buyer that they will get their gold pieces as long as they send XCRC.

 This approach is very simple, but it is best suited to situations where the offer is not cancellable and *unlimited in quantity*.
-In a situation where the seller has exactly one magic sword to sell, it could happen that two prospective buyers send CHI at the same time.
+In a situation where the seller has exactly one magic sword to sell, it could happen that two prospective buyers send XCRC at the same time.
 Then the game state would not be able to honour both purchases.
 (There are ways to work around this by means of "reserving" offers first, but they are cumbersome.)